University College

 • The course "HMED 140," Introduction to Health Professions (offered spring semesters)

-Pre-Veterinary Options
+Pre-Veterinary Curriculum

 MSU offers pre-veterinary coursework and advising for students interested in pursuing admission into professional veterinary medicine schools or colleges after their MSU baccalaureate career.
 Academic advising for students looking to apply to veterinary technical programs is also offered.
 Pre-veterinary advisors work with students as they navigate major declaration, course selection that align with veterinary school prerequisites, professional academic program selection, and preparation for application and admission into veterinary programs.
-MSU offers a Pre-Vet Intake major for students who are interested in pursuing a career in veterinary medicine but who have not yet chosen a primary major.
-The Pre-Vet Intake major is not a major from which students will graduate.
+MSU offers a Pre-Veterinary Curriculum for students who are interested in pursuing a career in veterinary medicine but who have not yet chosen a primary major.
+The Pre-Veterinary Curriculum not a major from which students will graduate.
 It is a list of courses that help students begin completing veterinary school prerequisites while exploring the academic environment at MSU and academic majors that align with their interests.
 Students are encouraged to declare a primary major by the end of their first year with support from their academic advisors.
 Students can apply for professional veterinary schools from any academic major as long as they meet the pre-requisite coursework and GPA requirements for the program they are applying to.
-The College of Agriculture supports the Pre-Vet Intake major and pre-veterinary advisors.

 Undergraduate Scholars Program